 Cassandra Ramdath, Ph.D.

-Cassandra is a mixed-methods researcher with expertise in applying community-engaged methods to build equitable social justice impact.
-Her research portfolio focuses on systems reform, health and justice intersectionality, procedural fairness, and community safety.
-Being raised in a culturally, ethnically, and economically diverse environment, she is committed to racial justice and empowering communities most harmed by the criminal legal system.
+Cassandra is a mixed-methods, applied, researcher specializing in applying community-engaged methods to promote equitable social justice outcomes.
+Her research portfolio focuses on reforming systems through research and policy, examining the intersection between health and justice, studying and implementing procedural fairness, and improving community safety.
+Being raised in a culturally, ethnically, and economically diverse environment, she is dedicated to advocating for racial justice and empowering communities who have been most harmed by the criminal legal system.

 Cassandra earned her bachelor of psychology and criminology at the University of Ottawa, and her master’s studying therapeutic alternatives to incarceration at Bond University, Australia.
-She completed her doctoral dissertation at John Jay College of Criminal Justice (City University of New York) by studying the neurocognitive effects of brain injuries on adolescents detained on Rikers Island.
+She completed her doctoral dissertation at John Jay College of Criminal Justice, the City University of New York, by studying the neurocognitive effects of brain injuries on adolescents detained on Rikers Island.

-Born in Toronto and raised by immigrant parents from Trinidad & Tobago, Cassandra enjoys trying new food, listening to music, spending time by the water, and playing with her spunky 2-year-old son.
+Born in Toronto and raised by immigrant parents from Trinidad & Tobago, Cassandra enjoys trying new food, listening to music, spending time by the water, and playing with her two small children.